 When O. unilateralis spores come into contact with an ant, they adhere to it and start to penetrate its cuticle.
 After this, fungal cells start to infest the ant’s entire body and begin to alter its behavior.
-An infected ant then leaves the colony and starts the trek down toward the forest floor.
+The infected ant then leaves the colony and starts the trek down toward the forest floor.
 Once a perfect spot is reached, the ant will bite the vein of a leaf and die with its jaws locked in place.
-This is known as the death grip, and keeps the ant from falling from the leaf.
+This is known as the “death grip”, and keeps the ant from falling off the leaf.
 Any ants that end up dying within the colony due to infection will be carried far away by other workers.
 Within a few days, the stroma, or stalk, of the fungus will erupt from the back of its host’s head and develop a stromal plate that releases spores when mature.
 At this point, most of the ant’s original tissue has been replaced by fungus.

 The ants in the video below are not Camponotus or Polyrhachis ants, and the fungus is not O. unilateralis so the hosts show a different behavior.
 However, it still illustrates the process well.

 What a horror it would be if humans were susceptible to such a fate!
 The question is, could this actually happen?
 Let’s consider the ant brain for a moment.
 It has all the general features of a typical insect brain and is very simple compared to a vertebrate brain.
 However, ants have more well developed areas associated with memory and learning.
 These “higher” functions are controlled by the – get this – mushroom bodies (it’s funny because we’re talking about fungus taking over an ant brain here and they just happen to have structures called “mushroom” bodies.
 Oh, it’s not?
 It’s just me who finds that to be hilarious?
 Okay then…).
 Mushroom bodies are much larger in worker ants than they are in the male soldiers, which are more hard wired or pre-programmed.
 Workers must navigate varying spacio-temporal environments using multiple cues and also remember where food is and where home is.
 For ants, workers are the most “intelligent”.
 Still, one lone worker is of no use.
 It takes the whole colony to have a properly functioning and flourishing nest.
 An entire colony of ants, which can be up to millions of individuals, does not even come close to matching the complexity of a single human brain.
-If a fungus were to develop an ability to infect and alter the behavior of humans, this would probably take a ridiculous amount of time to evolve.
+If a fungus were to develop an ability to infect and alter the behavior of humans, this would probably take a ridiculously long time to evolve.
 Human beings would most likely not even be around any longer.
 But, let’s just roll with it and say that this could happen.
 What would it be like and how does The Last of Us compare?

 We’ll start with the mode of infection.
 In the video game, people seem to become infected by breathing in the spores of the mutant O. unilateralis strain.
-Those who wear a gas mask in spore filled areas do not become infected.
+Those who wear a special breathing bask in spore filled areas do not become infected.
 This appears to check out.
 Human skin is likely to be much less susceptible to becoming invaded by spores, simply because it is so much thicker and has many more layers than insect cuticle.
 Other fungi are able to infect hosts via inhalation (like some molds), so it would be no different for a mutant fungus; the infection would just result in a different pathology.
 So getting infected by this fungus is not in question if you breathe the spores in, but you can also fall victim if there is an exchange of bodily fluids, such as from a bite.
 This is logical as well.
 If the fungus has infiltrated an infected person’s system as in ants, bodily fluids like saliva and blood may contain fungal cells.
 These could easily be passed on to a healthy human.

 What about the behavioral and morphological alterations?
 In The Last of Us, any infected individual, even in the early stages, is being driven by the fungus’ gene expression and aims to spread the spores or cells to as many others as possible.
 There are four main stages of infection from this mutant O. unilateralis: Runners, Stalkers, Clickers, and Bloaters.
 All of these collectively are referred to as the Infected (noun) in the game.
 Individuals who have just been infected are classified as Runners.
 They still cling to a shred of their humanity, however small, and try to resist the fungus’ behavioral control.
 However, if they are startled or as the infection progresses, they will snap and attempt to attack anyone nearby who is healthy.
 Stalkers are fully controlled by O. unilateralis and start to show fungal growth on the face.
 This fungus strain attacks the eyes first, so they have poor vision and begin to exhibit primitive signs of echolocation.
 In Clickers, the face has been fully engulfed by fungal growth and rendered the host completely blind.
 These Infecteds use clicking and screeching to crudely survey their surroundings within a small radius.
 The growth on the head and face forms a roughly dish shaped plate that helps to direct the clicks.
 Bloaters are the final stage and can take 10-15 years to develop.
 The entire body of this Infected is now covered in fungus, some of it showing bioluminescence, and is therefore very physically hardy.
 Bloaters are also able to throw sacs of toxic powder both as a defense and an attack mechanism.
 Once the host finally dies, whatever tissue is left of the former person crumbles and is used by the parasite to complete its growth and release spores.

 Runners display behavioral tendencies that would be expected.
 Since the fungus has only just started infiltrating the brain, it is not surprising that the victim would be scared and confused by what is happening.
 It makes sense that a person in this state would be very volatile and dangerous to approach.
 Stalkers tend to hide out of sight and only engage when someone lets their guard down.
 This is presumably because their vision is extremely poor and they must wait until the opportune moment in order to successfully attack.
 Clickers are harder to explain realistically.
 It would be highly unlikely that an Infected would suddenly develop the ability to navigate using clicks.
 This is a skill that must utilize learning and memory, parts of the brain no longer accessible to the victim.
 Very few humans are able to echolocate and those who are have refined their technique over years.
 Real world O. unilateralis is not able to direct ants to do things they are not already capable of; it simply takes advantage of abilities the insect already possesses.
 The sense that would be most beneficial to a Clicker is touch.
 Of course, sound is still an effective way of interacting with surroundings, but it would not be used for spatial navigation as in The Last of Us.
 This can be extrapolated to the Bloaters in the game as well, because they also use echolocation.
 All of these Infected will attack to kill.
 This is presumably because the fungus cannot kill immediately on its own, but can reach maturity faster in a dead body.
-So, when controlling a living human, O. unilateralis uses that person to its advantage by driving them to help speed reproduction through the provision of corpses.
+So, when controlling a living human, O. unilateralis uses that person to its advantage by driving them to help speed up reproduction through the provision of corpses.
 If the host fails to make a kill, but manages to penetrate the skin of a healthy human, then the fungus still benefits because that person will become another Infected.

 Overall, the concept of The Last of Us is scientifically plausible, given enough time for O. unilateralis or a different species of Ophiocordyceps fungus to evolve the traits explored here.
-The intelligence and thought put into this game has given it so much more than most other video games can offer and make it different from your standard zombie apocalypse.
+The intelligence and thought put into this game has given it so much more than most other video games can offer.
+These things make it different from your standard zombie apocalypse.
 It is scary because it feels like it could really happen, and this realness comes from its grounding in actual science.
 The infection seen in it is already a reality for many insects and other arthropods.
-They may not show the aggressiveness displayed by the Infected, but the behavioral manipulation seen in these animals is extremely effective at fulfilling the fungus’ needs.
+They may not show the aggressiveness displayed by the Infected, but the behavioral manipulation seen in these animals is extremely effective at fulfilling the fungus’s needs.
 Maybe at some point in the future, the fictional scenario of The Last of Us could come to be.
 Who knows?
 The natural world is continually revealing so many things previously thought impossible.